 I only want one session, will the therapist be able to help?

 Generally your first session will be used as an assessment and consultation, rather than for treatment.
 This allows you to identify your issues as you see them, and for your therapist to start to gain an idea of what your needs are.
 So unfortunately, having just one session is unlikely to have any lasting benefit for you.

 Why do I need to attend weekly sessions?

 It is generally considered that attending weekly sessions helps you make gradual and steady progress that means you see real results more quickly.
 However, at Select we respect that this isn’t always an option with client’s busy lives so your therapist will agree sessions with you to work as best as possible.

 Can I have more than one session a week?

 Yes.
-If you require more than one session a week, therapists may be able to accommodate this, and offer you multiple weekly sessions.
+If you require more than one session a week and agreement can be made to accommodate, therapists will try to accommodate this, and offer you multiple weekly sessions or sessions in advance.